Proboscis extension reflex: In bumblebees

 Although the majority of PER studies are performed on honeybees, there is at least one successful study of using PER on bumblebees.
-After they were exposed to a conditioning procedure like that used with honeybees (see above) they gave a conditioned PER response to odor alone PER response 85% of the time after 10 trials.
+After they were exposed to a conditioning procedure like that used with honeybees (see above) they gave a conditioned PER response to odor alone 85% of the time after 10 trials.

 Learning laterality

 Recently, interesting findings in PER studies show laterality in olfactory learning in the two antennae i.e., one antenna is better at associative learning than the other antenna.
 In honeybees, individuals had either their right or their left antenna covered with a silicone sleeve, leaving the other antenna exposed.
 The bees that had their right antenna exposed were better at associating an odor with a food reward than bees that had their left antenna exposed.
 The same study also found that the right antenna has more olfactory receptors than the left antenna, a possible cause for this lateralized PER learning.
 However, other causes such as internal differences in the actual olfactory pathway or the central nervous system must not be ruled out just yet.